What are the connotations of "ve'Lo Yih'yeh che'Korach ve'cha'Adaso"?

-Rashi: The sign on the Mizbe'ach shall serve as a remembrance ... in order that the sin of Korach and his congregation should not repeat itself.
+Rashi and Ramban #1: It means that the sign on the Mizbe'ach shall serve as a reminder ... in order that the sin of Korach and his congregation will not recur.

-Ramban #2 and Targum Yonasan: (No man shall be so arrogant as to dispute the Kehunah like Korach and his congregation, because ultimately he will be destroyed, though not like Korach and his band of followers - with fire or by being swallowed up under the earth- Targum Yonasan), but by contracting Tzara'as.
+Ramban #2 and Targum Yonasan: It means that no man should be so arrogant as to dispute the Kehunah like Korach and his congregation, because ultimately he will be stricken, though not like Korach and his band of followers - with fire (or by being swallowed up under the earth- Targum Yonasan), but by contracting Tzara'as.
 1

 What does the Torah mean when it writes "Ka'asher Diber be'Yad Moshe Lo"?

-Rashi: Just as Moshe's hand was stricken in Egypt (See Sh'mos, 4:6).
+Rashi: Just as Moshe's hand was on Har Sinai - Refer to note on answer #4.
 Indeed, that is what happened to King Uziyah who was stricken with Tzara'as on his forehead when he attempted to bring the Ketores - See Melachim, 26:19.